rulewis/journey-optimizer.en/help/using/building-journeys/journeys-message.md

    ![](../assets/jo-message2.png)

 1. Click inside the **Message** field.
-The list of available messages designed in Customer Journey Management is displayed.
+The list of available messages designed in Journey Optimizer is displayed.
 You can filter the list by status.

    ![](../assets/jo-message3.png)